henrikmidtiby/CDC/docs/source/notes/calculate_dist.rst

-Reference - Calculate distances to reference Color
+Calculate distances to reference Color
 ==================================================

 In this document the central part of the color distance calculation is explained.
 The calculation consists of two steps